CME211/notes/syllabus.md

 ## Topics Covered

 ### Linux
 - Remote login and file transfer using `ssh` and `scp`
 - Filesystem navigation (moving through and creating directories, finding files, etc.)
 - Creation and editing of code and data files

+### Software Development and Industry Practices
+- Creating and using a basic Makefile
+- Version control: use of Git and Github for managing software projects
+- LaTeX markup (figures, tables, equations, references, managing a bibliography, and publishing a PDF document)

 ### Python